LAPEC for the Treatment of Severe Constipation

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
+Know the risks and potential benefits of clinical studies and talk to your health care provider before participating.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT03909204|

 Recruitment Status : Not yet recruiting

 First Posted : April 9, 2019

 Last Update Posted : April 9, 2019

 |Condition or disease||Intervention/treatment||Phase|